-Appendix No Title

-1 Strategic Risk Register Summary

-Background Pa apers (These are unpublished works which have been relied

-on to a material extent when preparing the report.
-They must be listed in the section below.
-If the report is going to Cabinet (NEDDC) or Executive (BDC)

-you must provide copies of the background papers)

-Service Plan Risk Registers

-Strategic Risk Register

-Report Author Contact Number

-Bryan Mason, E xecutive Director - Operations (01246) 217154
+Appendix No Title Appendix 1 Strategic Risk Register Summary Background Pa apers (These are unpublished works which have been relied on to a material extent when preparing the report.
+Th ey must be listed in the section below.
+If the report is going to Cabinet (NEDI DC) or Executive (BDC) you must provid you must provide copies of the background papers) Service Plan Ris Service Plan Risk Registers Strategic Risk R Strategic Risk Register Report Author Contact Number Bryan Mason, E xecutive Director - Operations (01246) 217154